-All universities are well-versed with the system and have calm and reassuring staff at the other end of the phone.
+All universities are well-versed in the system and have calm and reassuring staff at the other end of the phone.

-“Clearing places do go quite quickly though so I always advise candidates to always ring and to try and keep your options open.
-The earlier you ring, the more likely you'll be able to secure your place."
+“Clearing can be a bit of a hectic process though - we advise you to always ring and to try and keep your options open.
+The earlier you contact us, the more likely you'll be able to secure your place."